YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 CCCA usually affects the center or crown of the scalp first.
 It is seen more often in Black women, but the surgical issue is not ethnicity alone.
 The issue is scarring inflammation.
 Once follicles have been replaced by scar tissue, medicine and surgery both become more limited.

-I separate CCCA from the usual conversation about female hair transplant candidacy.
+CCCA is separate from the usual conversation about female hair transplant candidacy.
 A woman with stable pattern thinning and strong donor hair is a different surgical situation from a woman with central scarring, tenderness, scale, burning, or a history of scalp injections and dermatology treatment.

 It also differs from a pure hairline request.
-My guide to female hairline transplant planning is about shape, direction, and facial balance.
+Female hairline transplant planning is about shape, direction, and facial balance.
 CCCA is usually about whether the crown skin is safe enough to receive grafts at all.

 The diagnosis must be clear before graft planning

-I want to know whether a dermatologist has confirmed CCCA, whether a biopsy was done, and what other diagnoses were considered.
+The first consultation should clarify whether a dermatologist has confirmed CCCA, whether a biopsy was done, and what other diagnoses were considered.
 Traction alopecia, female pattern loss, seborrheic dermatitis, telogen shedding, and other scarring alopecias can overlap in a real patient.
+A crown that looks thin from breakage or traction is not the same surgical problem as a scarred central patch with lost follicular openings.

 The diagnosis changes the surgical question.
 In traction alopecia hair transplant planning, the main issue is often whether the pulling has stopped and whether the hairline skin is healthy enough.
 In CCCA, I am usually looking at central scalp scarring, treatment stability, and whether inflammation has truly stopped moving.

-I do not want a patient blamed for the disease.
+The disease should not be treated as the patient’s fault.
 Hair practices can contribute to irritation in some people, but many patients have done everything carefully and still develop CCCA.
 The surgical plan should stay respectful and evidence based.

 That respect matters in consultation.
-If a patient has been told for years that the problem is simply styling, she may arrive feeling dismissed before I even examine the scalp.
-I ask about braids, relaxers, wigs, heat, and tight styles because they can affect irritation and traction, but I do not use those answers to shame the patient.
-I use them to understand whether the scalp has avoidable stress that should be reduced before surgery is even considered.
+If a patient has been told for years that styling explains everything, she may arrive feeling dismissed before the scalp is even examined.
+The history should include braids, relaxers, wigs, heat, and tight styles because they can affect irritation and traction.
+Those answers are not there to shame the patient.
+They help show whether avoidable scalp stress should be reduced before surgery is even considered.
+For that part of planning, see chemical relaxers and hair transplant timing.

 Information card showing diagnosis stability and donor safety before CCCA hair transplant planning